 Consistency between data and index.
 Data update + index update is an atomic operation, so immediate consistency is ensured between the original data and index data.

 Secondary index partition scheme.
 For secondary indices on tagged attributes, each node maintains the indices for its local part of original data.
-Therefore, the indices are partitioned by original data while the text index is partitioned by terms (keys in inverted index).
+Therefore, the indices are partitioned by original data, while the text index is partitioned by terms (keys in inverted index).
 In Riak, text index schemas are configured at the level of buckets.
 All the key/value pairs in a configured bucket will be parsed and indexed according to the same given schema.
 A global inverted index is created and maintained for all key/value pairs added to that bucket, then partitioned by terms in the inverted index and distributed among all the nodes in the ring.

 2.3.5 Distributed Data Processing Support